koush/docs.scrypted.app/scrypted-nvr/recording-storage.md

 ::: warning
 * All storage disks must be 1TB minimum in size.
+* External hard drives must use an enclosure that provides power.
+USB powered enclosures will result in data loss.
 * Scrypted NVR will not work with filesystem quota features.
 Use a separate filesystem partition to restrict how much space is available.
 :::